Reading time: 4 min.

 Dr. Michael May (FRCS)

-Hair transplants are one of the most successful types of hair restoration.
-But it’s not suitable for every hair loss patient.
-While there are fantastic hair transplant success rates for those with androgenetic alopecia, hair transplants don’t usually work for people with alopecia areata.
+Hair transplants are one of the most successful types of hair restoration surgery.
+However, it’s not suitable for every hair loss patient.
+While there are fantastic hair transplant success rates for those with androgenetic alopecia (also known as male or female pattern hair loss), hair transplant surgery doesn’t usually work for people with alopecia areata.

 In this article, you’ll learn why hair transplants are unsuitable for alopecia areata patients, and what alternative treatments are available.